bookingcom/buildtools/unused_deps_py/README.md

 ## Releasing to PyPI

-In order to release a new version you first need to edit BUILD.bazel to bump the version number, then you need to run:
+In order to release a new version you first need update the version number in:

+1. `BUILD.bazel`
+2. `main.py`

+Then you need to run:

 ```shell
 $ bazel build //unused_deps_py:unused_deps_py_wheel